BOEHM CSSE

 Welcome to the COCOMO Models Page.
-This is a collection of COCOMO-related estimation models and research in various stages of development.
+COCOMO is an acronym for COnstructive COst MOdel.
+They are a collection of COCOMO-related estimation models and research in various stages of development.
 These models attempt to estimate impacts on software system cost, development schedule, defect density, and even return on technology investment associated with a variety of software development approaches and processes.
 Factors effecting the software cost and schedule estimates, and resulting in derivative COCOMO models and/or tools, include the use of COTS, security, Rapid Application Development approaches, and RUP/MBASE development models (non-waterfall).
 There are even models going beyond the purely software development arena into systems engineering.

 COCOMO 81

-The original COnstructive COst MOdel (COCOMO) model published in 1981 and now referred to as COCOMO 81.
-It predicts software development effort, schedule, and effort distribution via point estimates.
+The original COCOMO model was published in 1981 and is now referred to as COCOMO 81.
+It predicts software development effort, schedule, and cost (given a labor rate) via point estimates.
+A simple implementation of COCOMO 81 can be viewed with The Little COCOMO Calculator by Dr. Brad Clark (Boehm CSSE) and Dr. Ray Madachy (Naval Post Graduate School).

 COCOMO II

-The updated COCOMO 81 model published in 2000.
+CCOMO II is the updated COCOMO 81 model published in 2000.
 It predicts software development effort, schedule, and effort distribution via range estimates.
+There is an implementation of the model called the COCOMO II Web Tool by Dr. Ray Madachy (Naval Post Graduate School).

 COCOMO III